smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 ---

-The balcony overlooked the courtyard where
+The execution balcony jutted from the palace's east wall, designed specifically for public displays.
+Three council members stood in uneasy silence, summoned by Theron's "invitation" that allowed no refusal.

+Commander Asterion kept his steady soldier posture, his eyes fixed on the distant horizon.
+Beside him, Kleomenes gripped the marble railing with ink-stained fingers, leaving damp prints on the stone.
+The High Priest Polyidus clutched his prayer beads, the wooden clicking a counterpoint to his muttered recitations.

+Below, carpenters made final adjustments to the scaffold.

 "His Majesty sends his regrets."
 Lieutenant Theron stood at the balcony railing, arms crossed.
 "Affairs of state require his attention below."

-The three council members stood in uneasy silence.
-Commander Asterion kept his eyes fixed on the horizon.
-Kleomenes gripped the railing, ink-stained fingers leaving prints on stone.
-The High Priest's prayer beads clicked in rhythm with his muttered recitations.

 Below, guards brought out the harbor master.
 His hands were bound, but he walked steadily.
 No hood covered his face - Theron wanted everyone to see.

-"This is unnecessary," Polyidus said quietly.
-"The man sought only to-"

-"To abandon his post during crisis."
-Theron moved to stand beside the priest.
-"To betray his oaths.
-To flee like a coward."

 "His family had already left.
 A man seeking to reunite with-"

-"A man abandoning Crete."
 Theron's voice hardened.
 "Tell me, Holy One, what do the scriptures say about duty?
 About loyalty to one's kingdom?"

 Polyidus's jaw tightened.
 "They also speak of mercy.
 Of compassion for-"

 "For the faithful, yes.
 Not for deserters."
 Theron gestured to the courtyard below where workers had gathered; a forced attendance.
 "These men remain.
-They do their duty despite fear, despite hardship.
 What message does pardoning a deserter send them?"

 "That we are not savages," Polyidus said.
 "That Crete still values-"

 "Crete values loyalty."
 Theron turned to face him fully.
-"Unless you believe desertion should be rewarded?
+"Unless you believe treason should be rewarded?
 I'm certain His Majesty would be interested in your theological interpretation."

 Polyidus opened his mouth, then closed it.

 "I thought so."
 Theron looked to Asterion.
 "Commander?
 Any military objections to this proceeding?"

+Asterion had commanded troops for decades.
+Had earned his scars in honest combat, leading from the front, never asking his soldiers to bleed where he wouldn't.

-Asterion's face remained impassive.
-His nephew's shipping contracts with Athens sat on Theron's desk; proof enough for execution if Theron chose to use it.
+His nephew's shipping contracts with Athens sat on Theron's desk.
+Evidence of correspondence with enemy merchants.
+Proof enough for execution if Theron chose to interpret it that way.
+And Theron would choose.
+The lieutenant specialized in interpretation.

-"None," Asterion said flatly.
+During his campaigns, Asterion had won because he'd known when to hold position and when to advance.
+This wasn't that kind of fight.
+Not yet.

+"None," Asterion said, his voice carrying the flatness of a tactical retreat.

 "Kleomenes?
 As treasurer, perhaps you have economic concerns about losing a harbor master?"